alexriss/SpmImageTycoon.jl/README.md

 ## Technical comments

-To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads 4`
+- To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads 4`
+- There is some overhead to apply color schemes; for performance it is best to use the standard "gray" color scheme.

 ## Dependencies